cysouw/diathesis/text/c09_adverbials.md

 b. ^^?^ Am frühen morgen steht es sich schlecht auf.
 :::

 A very similar diathesis is attested with transitives, see [@sec:adverbial-reflexive-transitive-anticausative], but in that case the accusative is retained as a nominative (i.e. anticausative).
 Also note that the connection between an intransitive subject drop and a transitive anticausative is strongly reminiscent of the unaccusative hypothesis, see [@sec:participles-restrictions].
-However, there does not seem to be an obvious match between patientive ('unaccusative') verbs and the verbs that allow for the current diathesis [cf. @steinbach1998: 15--18].
+However, there does not seem to be an obvious match between patientive ("unaccusative") verbs and the verbs that allow for the current diathesis [cf. @steinbach1998: 15--18].

 #### Attested verbs {.unnumbered}

 - Very many intransitives allow for this construction, like: \
-  *leben, tanzen, lachen, ertrinken* etc.
+  *leben, tanzen, lachen, ertrinken*, etc.
 - However, there are many exceptions that do not seem to allow this construction, like: \
-  *aufstehen, beginnen, stinken* etc.
+  *aufstehen, beginnen, stinken*, etc.

 #### Further examples {.unnumbered}